jonasbina/programming/README.md

 # programming
-Im learning programming in kotlin,Java and Go
+Im learning programming in kotlin, Java and Go